stuartdd/goWebApp/helptext.md

     The application will terminate after the data is created.

+<appName> scan <userName>
+    This will scan the users 'original' path defined in config json file.

+    For example 'scan bob'

+    Where user 'bob' is defined as follows:

+      "bob": {
+        "Home": "",
+        "Locations": {
+          "home": "",
+          "original": "bobPictures"
+        },
+        "Exec": null,
+        "Env": null
+      }

+  Will scan the 'bobPictures' directory for changes to the file structure.

 <appName> add <userName>
     This will add user data to the configuration file.
 The parameter after the 'add' is the user id of the user.